Read on to learn everything you need to know about Beyond Meat competitors.

 It is the largest privately held corporation in the United States with over 160,000 employees.

-Beyond Meat’s aim is to draw people away from meat products and over to plant-based proteins.
+Beyond Meat’s aim is to draw people away from meat products produced by companies such as Cargill.

 Cargill is well known for its meat products, particularly its animal proteins and ground beef.